gdwnldsKSC/qemu-msvc/ReadMe.md

 Integrated SDL.
 If wishing to update, unzip the SDL 1.2 source code over top of it.

-Per VisualC.html "If you get an error about SDL_config.h being missing, you should copy
+Per VisualC.html - If you get an error about SDL_config.h being missing, you
-include/SDL_config.h.default to include/SDL_config.h and try again."
+should copy include/SDL_config.h.default to include/SDL_config.h and try again.

 GLIB is now required as of 11/27/25 - for ease, I've included the x86 debug
 build as of 11/27/25.
 However, if you wish to build it yourself or a newer